Reseller Terms & Conditions

 11. DISCLAIMER OF LIABILITY AND WARRANTIES

-11.1 If any law or regulation including but not limited to the Competition and Consumer Act 2010 (Cth) and the Australian Consumer Law, confers rights and remedies on you in relation to the provision by us of products or services ordered by you which cannot be excluded, restricted or modified (Non-excludable Rights), we do not exclude any Non-excludable Rights but we do exclude all other conditions and warranties implied by custom, law or statute.
+11.1 The Trade Practices Act 1974 (Cth) and similar laws may confer rights and remedies on you in relation to the provision by us of goods ordered by you which cannot be excluded, restricted or modified (Non-excludable Rights).
+We do not exclude any Non-excludable Rights but we do exclude all other conditions and warranties implied by custom, law or statute.

 11.2 Except as provided for by the Non-excludable Rights:

-(a) all products and services ordered by you are provided without warranties of any kind, either express or implied;
+(a) all goods ordered by you are provided without warranties of any kind, either express or implied;

-(b) we do not warrant that those products and services will be complete or free from all errors;
+(b) we do not warrant that those goods will be complete or free from all errors;

-(c) we do not warrant that information will continue to be available to us to enable us to keep those products and services up-to-date; and
+(c) we do not warrant that information will continue to be available to us to enable us to keep those goods and services up-to-date; and

-(d) all representations are expressly excluded and you have not relied on any representations in ordering products and services from us.
+(d) all representations are expressly excluded and you have not relied on any representations in ordering goods and services from us.

-11.3 Subject to clause 11.1, under no circumstances (including but not limited to any act or omission on our part) will we be liable for any loss or damages (including, without limitation, indirect, incidental, special or consequential or punitive damages and damages for loss of profits) whatsoever which result from any use, or any inability to use, our products or services.
+11.3 Subject to clause 11.1, under no circumstances (including but not limited to any act or omission on our part) will we be liable for any loss or damages (including, without limitation, indirect, incidental, special or consequential or punitive damages and damages for loss of profits) whatsoever which result from any use, or any inability to use, our goods.

-11.4 To the fullest extent permitted by law, our liability for breach of any implied warranty or condition which cannot be excluded, but can be limited, is limited, at our option to supply of the good or service ordered by you again or paying for their resupply.
+11.4 To the fullest extent permitted by law, our liability for breach of any implied warranty or condition which cannot be excluded is limited at our option to supply of the good ordered by you again or paying for their resupply.